 If the computer does not have enough space, use the Settings app to delete temporary and other unnecessary files.
 Alternatively, you can also connect an empty USB flash drive with at least 8GB of storage space to use as temporary storage to perform the upgrade.

-After the upgrade to version 21H1, you can reclaim space using this guide.
+After the upgrade to the Windows 10 May 2021 Update, you can reclaim space using this guide.

-Repair Windows Update to download Windows 10 21H1
+Repair Windows Update to download Windows 10 May 2021 Update

 Windows Update is a reliable system to download and install system updates and drivers.
 However, sometimes, it may not work as expected, and it could be why version 21H1 is not available or downloading.